sts10/bottle-rs/readme.markdown

 # Bottle

-A Rush script to compress and encrypt (and decrypt and extract) files or directories using [age](https://github.com/FiloSottile/age) and tar.
+A Rush script to compress and encrypt (and decrypt and extract) files or directories using [age](https://github.com/FiloSottile/age), gzip, and tar.

 Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.